DC293/DC293.github.io/_machine_learning/Naive-bayes-classifier.md

 ### Example: Golf Scenario

-Suppose in our golf example, we have observed the following outcomes over several rounds:
+Suppose in our golf example, we have observed the following outcomes over a round:

 | Fairway | Par | Count |